brandonh-msft/Cognitive-Documentation/Content/en-us/Custom-Speech-Service/FAQ.md

 **Question**: Can I just upload a list of words?

-**Answer**: Uploadng a list of words will get the words into to vocabulary but not teach the system how the words are typically used.
+**Answer**: Uploading a list of words will get the words into to vocabulary but not teach the system how the words are typically used.
 By providing full or partial utterances (sentences or phrases of things users are likely to say) the language model can learn the new words and how they are used.
 The custom language model is good not just for getting new words in the system but also for adjusting the likelihood of known words for your application.
 Providing full utterances helps the system learn this.